itsanmoljain/Diamond-Price-Predicton/README.md

 The results of the diamond price prediction are evaluated based on various metrics such as mean absolute error (MAE), root mean squared error (RMSE), and R-squared score.
 These metrics provide insights into the performance of the model and how well it predicts diamond prices.

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.
-Make sure to follow the project's code of conduct.